Mohammed-401-advanced-javascript/data-structures-and-algorithms/README.md

 ## We Worked as a group of Ahmad Almahasneh & Mohammed Alhawamdeh

 ### Fizz_Buzz_Tree
   we created a function called fizzbuzztree that types fizz if the number is divisible by 3 and type buzz if the number is divisible by 5 and type fizzbuzz if the number is divisible by 3 and 5 and type the number if it is not divisible by 3 and 5.

+### breadth First